jessieweiyi/cdk-deploy-website/README.md

-# Welcome to your CDK TypeScript project!
+# Website Deployment CDK Stack

-This is a blank project for TypeScript development with CDK.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+This stack is to deploy a website to s3 and cloudfront

-## Useful commands
+## Usage

- * `npm run build`   compile typescript to js
- * `npm run watch`   watch for changes and compile
- * `npm run test`    perform the jest unit tests
+ 1. `npm install` to install the dependencies
+ 2. Update the configuration in config.json
- * `cdk deploy`      deploy this stack to your default AWS account/region
+ 3. `cdk deploy` to deploy this stack to your default AWS account/region
- * `cdk diff`        compare deployed stack with current state
- * `cdk synth`       emits the synthesized CloudFormation template